net00-1/SW-DLT/Docs.md

 In order to update the utilities used by SW-DLT, you must first use the `deleteAll` toggle inside the shortcuts editor screen.
 This option is used to uninstall all the utilities without having to delete the a-Shell app.
 The next time a download is requested after deletion, the most recent versions of all the utilities will be installed.

+## Resuming Downloads

+Resuming a download only works if you retry the **LAST** attempted download with the **EXACT** same parameters (URL, quality, type, authentication type, etc).
+You can verify that a download is resuming if you see "SW-DLT (Resuming Download)" as the header in a-Shell when the program is running.
+You can stop and resume the same download as many times as needed, but **if you download something else before completing the partial download, the partial files will be removed**.
+This ensures no accumulation of more than one partial files in the `$SHORTCUTS` directory.
+Resuming downloads works with ALL functions of the shortcut.

+Example:
+- If you attempted to download video X but interrupted the download, and then you attempt to download video X again, it will be resumed (if the same parameters are used).
+- If you attempted to download video X but interrupted the download, **but then you attempt to download video Y**, the files for video X will be cleaned (at this point video Y will take the place as the video that can be resumed if it's interrupted).

 ## Choosing a-Shell App Version

 SW-DLT supports both the a-Shell and a-Shell Mini apps.
 The `isMini` toggle inside the shortcut editor screen allows you to choose which app to use depending on which app